-You can add a beach wedding setup for a fraction of the cost of traditional wedding venues.
+You can add a wedding setup for a fraction of the cost of traditional wedding venues.

-And if Hawaii is your destination, it's a U.S. state, you won't loose money on foreign exchange rates, worry about language barriers, or have to pull out your passport to enjoy your dream wedding.
+And if Hawaii is your destination, it's a U.S. state, you won't lose money on foreign exchange rates, worry about language barriers, or have to pull out your passport to enjoy your dream wedding.

 For more info on the cost of a destination wedding vs. traditional wedding costs, take a look at our blog post that breaks down the cost of a Hawaii wedding.
 We also have a post sharing more details about having a small Hawaii wedding.

 You Can Combine Your Wedding and Honeymoon Into One Vacation

 According to Forbes, the average newlyweds spend $4,466 on their honeymoon.
 Holding your wedding in a romantic place means you don't have to rush off after the ceremony - you can spend your honeymoon exploring the place where you said your vows, creating a lifetime of memories rather than stressing about catching a flight after your big day.